ashwinkey04/cleancard-task/README.md

 - Prioritized users understanding the image capture process, so sketched out the capture screen on paper (In `assets/paper-sketch.jpeg`).
 - Added a home screen with guidelines to improve clarity which has three key instructions.
 - Plotted the graph and a placeholder value called Average Biomarker Level which is the mean of the biomarker levels from the server in the results screen.
+- **UI decisions**:
+  - Colour palette and font were inspired from [cleancard's landing page](https://www.cleancard.bio/).
+  - Onboarding guide was built using the package - [flutter_onboarding_slider](https://pub.dev/packages/flutter_onboarding_slider)
+  - Other UI elements are straight out of Flutter's material design components.

 ## Requirements
 - Android device (v6.0 Marshmallow or higher)